joshskumar/LaiyamAlgol/README.md

 ResetSnapshot.init().reset();
 ```
 The implementation of reset is done in the ResetSnapshot class and if you want you can uncomment the reset line if you are looking to reset the processes when they all turn red
+- The input argument / values entered check is not done so Program will fail if invalid data type is entered.

 # Git hub link
 https://github.com/joshskumar/LaiyamAlgol

+# Instruction
+---
+Make sure you follow the instruction while entering the input data
+Please pay attention while entering the data for the below value

+"Enter the transit time of the Event and enter the time delay after which event should be launched"
+ - Transit time is the time you want your Event to be in transit in the channel
+ - Launch time is the time after which the event should be launched

+    note : The events are launched sequentially after the wait time.